grownjs/jamrock-guide/docs/welcome.md

 Also you can use regular `<style>` tags, all rules will be scoped unless you declare the `global` attribute.

+> [!INFO]
-> Set the `lang` attribute to use Less, Sass, PostCSS or something else if you prefer (ensure you have installed the dependency!).
+> Set the `lang` attribute to use Less, Sass, PostCSS or something else if you prefer.
+>
+> You'll be warned to install the required dependencies as needed!

 ### Components, props and slots ⚙️